Critical incidents

 • Heart palpitations, sweating or trouble breathing

-• Feeling disconnected from the people and the environment around them (dissociation)
+• Feeling disconnected from the people and environment around them (dissociation)

 If the stress that caused the symptoms is not addressed, then a person’s physical and mental health well-being can be affected, causing injuries, illness and death.
 The impacts of these types of incidents should not be ignored, dismissed or minimized.

-Anyone experiencing any type of health problem after a critical incident should consult their health care provider.
+Anyone experiencing any type of health problem after a critical incident should consult a health care provider.
 There are effective solutions that can help.

 Critical incidents in work